-The film is available for screening via DVD or online stream for a $150 one-time screening fee, or a DVD is avaiable for the educational/institutional price of $350, which provides enduring public performance rights to the project for your college campus or institution.
+The film is available for screening via DVD or online stream for a $150 one-time public screening fee, or a DVD is available for the educational/institutional price of $350, which provides public performance rights to the project for your college campus or institution for 12 months.

 - Click here to request an online preview of the film for your consideration.